lueck/scannedb-ok/README.md

 the distance to the next glyph exceeds the product of the width and a fixed spacing factor, then insert a space.
 The factor may be changed with a command line argument.

+I'm currently working on training an artificial neural network for recognizing where to insert spaces.
+See the ANN branch.

 ### Collect the glyphs of a Line